-To kick-off this effort, and encourage businesses that rely on healthy Florida Keys ecosystems to engage in its stewardship, Fury Water Adventures, located in Key West, donated $25,000 to help the protect coral reefs in the Lower Keys.
+To kick off this effort, and encourage businesses that rely on healthy Florida Keys ecosystems to engage in its stewardship, Fury Water Adventures, located in Key West, donated $25,000 to help protect coral reefs in the Lower Keys.

 “The National Marine Sanctuary Foundation is proud to have a local partner in the Florida Keys to work with the sanctuary and local communities to restore, protect and conserve this precious ecosystem,” said Kris Sarri, President and CEO of the National Marine Sanctuary Foundation.

 More information about the Foundation’s Florida Keys chapter, including current career opportunities, is available at marinesanctuary.org/florida-chapter.